 The best news is that traveling to The Grand Circle is pretty affordable.
 You can get a carload of people to many of these places for the cost of a single annual National Park Pass, currently priced at $75.
 And seniors can get a permanent National Park Pass for only $10.
 Many, if not most, of the hotels near these areas are inexpensive, usually priced below $100 a day, and generally offer free parking, WiFi and breakfast.
 Plus, unlike the prices in Hawaii, gas on the “really big island of North America” is comparatively cheap.

 And after you arrive by air, because you can readily get to these places by car, you’ll be traveling at your own leisurely pace.
 You can make your own schedule of when you want to get there or leave.
 Plus, you won’t have to hassle with airport crowds, TSA security lines and air traffic delays when traveling by car within The Grand Circle.
-And riding a car is way more comfortable than flying in a cramped coach seat!
+And riding a car is usually way more comfortable than flying in a cramped airline coach seat.

 Drop us a line or a comment below if you’d like to learn more about exploring the wonders of America’s Grand Circle.
 We promise you, it’ll be an experience you’ll never forget.
 Aloha!